istio/istio.io/content/en/docs/tasks/observability/telemetry/index.md

 | `stackdriver` | Tracing (legacy / limited) |
 | `envoy`       | Access Logging             |

-{{< warning >}}
 The `stackdriver` provider is retained for legacy compatibility and limited tracing use.
-It is **not** a Telemetry v2 metrics backend and does **not** export access logs.
+It is not a Telemetry v2 metrics backend and does not export access logs.

-Users upgrading from Istio versions prior to 1.17 may observe missing metrics, missing metric labels (for example `destination_service_name`), or no access logs being exported to Google Cloud.
-This is expected behavior with Telemetry v2.

-For Google Cloud environments, it is recommended to use Prometheus (including Managed Prometheus) for metrics and `OTLP`-based providers for tracing.
-{{< /warning >}}

 In addition, a [default provider](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-DefaultProviders) can be set which will be used when the `Telemetry` resources do not specify a provider.